 Performance is measured by the amount of time (in milliseconds) after which the browser reports that the page is ready.
-Chrome's DevTools provides the essential information here, and what we're interested in is the DOMContentLoaded() event fired by the browser.
-This event is depicted as a blue line in the screenshots here below.
+Chrome's DevTools provides the essential information here.
+What we're interested in is the DOMContentLoaded() event fired by the browser.
+This event is shown as a blue line in the screenshots here below.

 Now, look at the difference in loading time when the file is set to be loaded asynchronously.
-The browser states that the page is ready before the JS file has been downloaded, after only 36 milliseconds.
-In theory, this means that the user can already interact with the page after a few milliseconds, while the JS file is being downloaded and executed in the background.
+The browser states that the page is ready to interact with before the ad has been downloaded, after only 36 milliseconds.
+This means that the user can already use the page after a few milliseconds, while the script is being downloaded and executed in the background.

-Do It Yourself: Creating async codesBriefly, there are two methods to load a file asynchronously.
+In general there are two methods to load a file asynchronously.
 The first one uses the HTML5 attribute async on a SCRIPT element.
 The advantage of this approach is that it's easy to implement with only one line of code: